Low flying

 This Page is updated on a regular basis and you may need to refresh your browser for the most up to date information.

-The next period of Night Flying will commence on 25 March 2024 and will continue until 9 May 2024.
+The next period of Night Flying will commence on 21 October 2024.
 Flying can normally be anticipated on Monday to Thursday evenings and we appreciate your tolerance of this essential training.

 Helicopter crews can fly training sorties using Night Vision Devices throughout the whole of Low Flying Area 9 (LFA 9).
 Crews may use Nesscliff Training Area, Tern Hill and Chetwynd Airfield as part of their training, as well as practise circuits at RAF Shawbury.